 To go to my new site please visit

 I'm a CRM-ISM postdoc in Montreal, interested in developing effective tools for mathematics and combinatorics using techniques from computational algebraic geometry, complex analysis, and topology.
 Previously (2017-2019) I was a postdoctoral fellow at the University of Pennsylvania.
 In 2017 I completed doctorates at the University of Waterloo and the École normale supérieure de Lyon.
-The best overview of my research interests can be found in my PhD thesis, available by clicking here.
+A short overview of some of my research interests can be found in this article, to appear in Notices of the AMS.

 In 2020 I am co-organizing an MRC,

 researchers (between -2 and +5 years post PhD) in

 program is a one week (funded) workshop / summer school

 from May 31 - June 6 in Rhode Island.
 Details and

 application procedures can be found here: